Ramps For Dogs

 Finally, do yourself and your back a favor – lifting a dog frequently can put a strain on you too.

-Seriously consider the advantages of ramps for dogs, or if your dog pal is smaller, steps for dogs might be another option depending on the use you have in mind.
+Seriously consider the advantages of ramps for dogs, or if your dog pal is smaller, dog stairs might be another option depending on the use you have in mind.

 Either way, everyone will benefit.